Amazon seeks recusal of FTC Chair Khan, a longtime company critic

+Khan’s public criticism of Amazon started when she was a Yale University law student, where she wrote a 2017 paper, “Amazon’s Antitrust Paradox,” that argued a new antitrust standard needed to be applied to the company.
+She subsequently served as legal director for the Open Markets Institute, an advocacy group that has called for Amazon’s breakup.
+And Khan worked as counsel for the House Judiciary antitrust subcommittee, investigating anti-competitive behavior from Amazon and other tech giants.

-Amazon spokesman Jack Evans said the company has “the utmost respect” for Khan, but believes her past work critical of Amazon’s tactics “reflect preconceived views about the company.”
+Amazon spokesman Jack Evans said the company has “the utmost respect” for Khan but believes her past work critical of Amazon’s tactics “reflect preconceived views about the company.”

 “Chair Khan’s body of work and public statements demonstrate that she has prejudged the outcome of matters the FTC may examine during her term and, under established law, preclude her from participating in such matters,” Evans said.